point-source/infinity_for_reddit_builder/README.md

 ## Automatic Updates with Obtainium

 [Obtainium](https://github.com/ImranR98/Obtainium) is an Android app that allows you to install and update apps directly from their GitHub releases pages.
-You can use it to automatically receive notifications when new releases are available in your fork.
+You can use it to automatically receive notifications when new releases are available in your repository.

-### Setting up Obtainium with your private fork
+### Setting up Obtainium with your private repository

 1. Install Obtainium from [F-Droid](https://f-droid.org/packages/dev.imranr.obtainium/) or [GitHub](https://github.com/ImranR98/Obtainium/releases)